3gpp-chatbox/backend/processed_data/registration_analysis.md

   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "AMF initiates security mode control procedure.", "condition": "Successful authentication.",
+  "trigger": "AMF initiates security setup with the UE.", "condition": "Successful authentication.",
   "timing": "After successful authentication."
 }

 {
   "step": 4,
-  "message": "Security Mode Complete",
+  "message": "Registration Accept",
-  "from_element": "UE",
+  "from_element": "AMF",
-  "to_element": "AMF",
+  "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERED",
-  "trigger": "UE completes security mode control procedure.", "condition": "Successful security mode setup.", "timing": "After receiving Security Mode Command."
+  "trigger": "AMF accepts the registration request.", "condition": "Successful authentication and security setup.", "timing": "After security setup."
+}

+{
+  "step": 5,
+  "message": "Registration Reject",
+  "from_element": "AMF",
+  "to_element": "UE",
+  "from_state": "5GMM-REGISTERING",
+  "to_state": "5GMM-DEREGISTERED",
+  "trigger": "AMF rejects the registration request.", "condition": "Authentication failure or other reasons for rejection.", "timing": "After authentication or security setup failure."
 }

 ## Network Element Relationships